0plaze0/voiceCloning/README.md

-Here is the **`README.md`** file that provides all necessary instructions to set up the project, create a virtual environment, install dependencies, and run the script.
+> use python3.10 to run the code
 ---

 ### `README.md`